 The members of the PHISO Steering Committee will assist the Board of Trustees in managing the affairs of the organization.

-4. Domar C. Alviar is a humanities and social sciences professor at National University.
+13. Domar C. Alviar is Lecturer at the National University, Philippines.
 Serving various posts from university publications editorship in the Philippines in 2001-2007 to the Middle East and North Africa customs relations as well as international supply management for eight years before returning to the country, this economist by training decided to pursue his development advocacy and earned an MA in development communication.
 He managed his time abroad with a liberal concentration on an overseas Filipino workers empowerment tool and authored a related paper considered exemplar of good student work, the abstract of which was published online by the Faculty of Information and Communication Studies, UP Open University.
 He edits development reports and publishes them in Mega Scene (ISSN: 2508-0458).
 An international journal will soon run his probe of a localized political economy under the auspices of the Research and Innovation Office of NU Manila.
 The prevailing international economic regime and the Philippines’ greater openness that goes with it have prompted him to attune his social sciences and communication endeavors to something more deeply international even as he is pursuing a doctorate degree in communication at UPOU.